Fictizia/Master-en-Programacion-FullStack-con-JavaScript-y-Node.js_ed2/maribel/public/Class11_Exercises_VendingMachine.md

         var date = new Date();
         console.log("Date: " + date.toLocaleString());
         console.log("* * * * * * * * * * * * * * * * * * * * * * * * *");
     }
+    else {
+        console.log("Error doing inventory.
+Client is not authorized to do this task.");
+    }
 }
 ```